 The first sign of a problem you may notice is simply a non-painful swelling or lump on your dog.
-Commonly, owners will notice this swelling on your dog’s neck on the sides and under his lower jaw, or on back of their legs behind his knee.
-This may be accompanied by increased thirst and Urination.
-During your pet’s trip to the veterinarian, a thorough physical examination will be performed and these lymph nodes will be palpated.
+Commonly, owners will notice swelling on their dog’s neck on the sides and under their lower jaw or on the back of their legs behind their knees; this is sometimes accompanied by increased thirst and Urination.
+Your pet will receive a thorough physical exam, during which the vet will palpate its lymph nodes.

-If you decide putting your dog through chemotherapy and repeated trips to the Oncologists is too much for your dog, even though they are caring, wonderful, Veterinarians, there is another treatment option.
-Starting higher doses of oral steroids can result in dramatic improvement in your dog, albeit for a much shorter duration than with combined chemotherapy.
-Please note, once oral steroids alone have been started, chemotherapy is no longer successful and this takes that option off the table moving forward.
+If you decide to put your dog through chemotherapy, and repeated trips to the Oncologists is too much for your dog, even though they are caring, wonderful, Veterinarians, there is another treatment option.
+Starting higher doses of oral steroids can result in a dramatic improvement in your dog, albeit for a much shorter duration than with combined chemotherapy.
+However, please note that once oral steroids alone have been started, chemotherapy is no longer successful, and this takes that option off the table moving forward.

 Jeffrey Stupine, V.M.D.